HeardLibrary/linked-data/vanderbot/README.md

 ## Credentials text file format example

+The API credentials MUST be stored in a plain text file using the following format:

 ```
 endpointUrl=https://www.wikidata.org
 username=User@bot
 password=465jli90dslhgoiuhsaoi9s0sj5ki3lo
 ```

+A trailing newline is OPTIONAL.

 Username and password are created on the `Bot passwords` page, accessed from `Special pages`.
 Wikimedia credentials are shared across all platforms (Wikipedia, Wikidata, Commons, etc.).
 The endpoint URL is the subdomain of a Wikibase instance -- Wikidata in the example above.
-The credentials file name and location are set using the options below.
+The credentials file name and location MAY be set using the options below, otherwise the defaults are used.

 ## Command line options